 Present moment awareness supports mindfulness.

 There is newness in every moment and present moment awareness helps you become alert to it.
-It’s like having a reset option always available.
+It is like having a reset button.
 When you manage the present moment well, life gets better.